Conference Day One

 1:00 pm Networking Lunch

-2:30 pm Human Milk Probiotic: An Opportunity to Support Premature Infants by Microbiota Modulation
+2:00 pm Human Milk Probiotic: An Opportunity to Support Premature Infants by Microbiota Modulation to Access Specialized Markets

 Synopsis